elioamerolle/NeuralNet/README.md

 WHAT INDEX FROM MNIST WOULD YOU LIKE TO SAMPLE ON OUR NET
 ```

-#### Sample Output

 From here you can enter an integer between 0 and 1750 inclusive to test the neural network.
 Also the number 1600 is simply because of the hyperparameter nImages, we chose to train on that many images.

+#### Sample Output

-At this point the program will produce an image of the image being tested on and give the confidences in the command line.
+ At this point the program will produce an image of the data point being tested on and give the confidences in the command line.
 The output will look something like:

 ![Local Image](images/SampleOutPut.png)